project-everest/project-everest.github.io/indexnew.md

 [QUIC](https://datatracker.ietf.org/doc/draft-ietf-quic-transport/),
 [Signal](https://signal.org/) and
 [DICE](https://trustedcomputinggroup.org/work-groups/dice-architectures/),
-as well as securing networking infrastructure used in commerical cloud platforms, including Microsoft Azure.
+as well as securing networking infrastructure used in commerical cloud platforms.

+Everest software is deployed in systems ranging from the Linux kernel and the Windows kernel to Microsoft Azure and Mozilla Firefox, improving the security and reliability of software used by *billions* of people every day.

 ## Everest Artifacts with Formal Proofs